elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- Qui m'appelle ?
-J'écoute.
-Je n'écoute pas.
+- Who's calling me ?
+I listen.
+I do not listen.
-- {:.pr} Il y a dans ma tête une riviere de boue d'ablettes de choses troubles et vertes d'oiseaux morts, de ventres jaunes,
+- {:.pr} There is in my head a river of mud of bleak of green and troubled things of dead birds, yellow bellies,
-- des miaulemants entrecroisés giclés très près du baillon
+- crisscrossed miaowings squirts very close to the gag
-- mes années convulsées peintes en feu
+- my convulsed years painted on fire
-- des plaques tournantes de marécages, de cratères, de fillettes violées
+- revolving plaques of swamps, craters, raped girls
-- il y a dans mes oreilles le peloton d'exécution dans les caponnières du matin.
+- there in my ears the firing squad in the morning caponiers.

 - {:.sp} The Reciter.

-- {:.pr.i} Toussaint, une trompette guerrière a passé dans les airs : elle crachait de la poussière et de la fumée.
+- {:.pr.i} Toussaint, a war trumpet flew through the air: it spewed dust and smoke.

 - {:.sp} The Narrator.

-- {:.i2} Les chauves-souris vampires volaient autour du cou lisse du soleil.
+- {:.i2} The vampire bats flew around the smooth neck of the sun.

 - {:.sp} The Reciter.

-- Des singes gambadaient autour du Lion à face d'homme.
+- Monkeys frolicking around the Lion with a man's face.
-- Toussaint, Toussaint, c'est le jour de l'épreuve.
+- Toussaint, Toussaint, the day of trials is here.

 ---